 To fully integrate USM Anywhere with your Cisco Umbrella (formerly, OpenDNS) implementation, you should configure log collection so that USM Anywhere can retrieve and normalizeNormalization describes the translation of log file entries received from disparate types of monitored assets into the standardized framework of Event types and sub-types. raw log data from Cisco Umbrella.
-The combination of the Cisco Umbrella plugin and configuration of the AlienApp for Cisco Umbrella provides a full scope of data and analysis within USM Anywhere.
+The combination of the Cisco Umbrella data source integration and configuration of the AlienApp for Cisco Umbrella provides a full scope of data and analysis within USM Anywhere.

 For more information about deploying an additional USM Anywhere Sensor in an AWS environment, see Adding an Additional Sensor for Other AWS Accounts.

-S3 Log Management
+Amazon S3 Log Management

 Note: USM Anywhere currently does not support the Cisco-managed buckets in Amazon S3.

 To verify Amazon S3 log management in Cisco Umbrella

 - Log in to the Cisco Umbrella (OpenDNS) dashboard.

 - In the Bucket Name field, enter the exact Amazon S3 bucket name.